MohitGoel92/Predicting-Customer-Purchases/README.md

 <img src = 'Screen3.png' width='700'>

-For example, if a business were the most luxurious products where only a small percentage of the population could afford, setting all predictions to zero would mean the business should shut down and not sell to anyone as this increases model accuracy.
+For example, if a business sold the most luxurious products where only a small percentage of the population could afford, setting all predictions to zero would mean the business should shut down and not sell to anyone as this increases model accuracy.
 This case occurs when there is a very low number of observations that are positive (1 or yes) in comparison to the observations that are negative (0 or no).
 We should therefore always use the confusion matrix as an indicator of accuracy but apply our logic so we can interpret the confusion matrix and arrive at the correct conclusions.

 ## Logistic Regression